WebAssembly/component-model/design/high-level/UseCases.md

 5. A component runtime shares the compiled machine code of a component across many instances of that component.
-6. A component is composed of several core wasm modules that operate on a single shared linear memory, some of which contain langauge runtime code that is shared by all components produced from the same language toolchain.
+6. A component is composed of several core wasm modules that operate on a single shared linear memory, some of which contain language runtime code that is shared by all components produced from the same language toolchain.
    A component runtime shares the compiled machine code of the shared language runtime module.